nepluis/Machine-learning-Repo/README.md

 # A little bit about myself

-Hello my name is Luis Alberto Sosa, Born in México and living on Toronto ON right now.
+Hello my name is Luis Alberto Sosa, Born in México and living in Toronto ON right now.
 I graduated from system computer engineer career at México Instituto Politécnico Nacional university in 2013 and now I am studying an A.I. postgraduate program at [George Brown College](https://www.georgebrown.ca/programs/applied-ai-solutions-development-program-postgraduate-t431).

 I also like to do videogame programming on my free time, using Unity 3D engine.